 The horror of watching raw sewage come backing up into your Indianapolis, IN home is something you want to avoid.
 You’ll never feel quite the same about your bathtub, shower pans, toilets, sinks, or drains after one of these events.
 Fortunately, there are ways to identify a backup before it occurs.
-When the sewer line that carries waste away from the house is blocked, you’ll notice the four signs that follow.
+When you have a sewer line backup, you’ll notice the four signs that follow.

 It’s not uncommon to have a single drain that emits a foul odor.
 After all, these features are constantly subjected to wet, organic waste.
 Tacky residues, like soap scum and grease, can coat the undersides of drains and the interior of pipes to create a malodorous mess.
 You might have a small piece of decaying meat trapped in your garbage disposal impeller blades or other buildup of gunk and bacteria that cause bad odors.
 Problems like these are often easy to resolve with simple drain cleaning techniques or by scheduling a quick drain cleaning service appointment with a professional.

-However, if all the drains in your home are emitting a foul stench, it’s safe to assume that the problem lies deep within your plumbing system.
+However, if you have a sewage smell in your house, it’s safe to assume that the problem lies deep within your plumbing system.
 In the instance of a blocked sewer line, what you’re smelling is wastewater and solid waste that has stopped moving.
 To avoid having the backup move closer to your home or into it, call a plumber right away.
 Pervasive drain odors are hardly a minor irritation when all drains are affected at once.

-Most signs of a sewer line clog affect all drains and connected fixtures and appliances at the same time.
+Most main line clog symptoms affect all drains and connected fixtures and appliances at the same time.
 Your sewer line is the sole avenue of exit from your home and all your drains converge onto it.
 Like smelly drains, blocked or slow-moving drains are a sign of serious problems when every drain starts under-performing at once.
 When you shower, you shouldn’t find yourself standing ankle-deep in water and you shouldn’t have to brush your teeth or wash dishes in sinks that are filled with your own swill.

 Slow-moving drains can also cause problems with your dishwasher, washing machine, and toilets.
 If your appliances are suddenly acting up by taking longer to finish cycles, stopping mid-cycle, or restarting, an impending backup could be the issue.